dracony/fig-standards/proposed/task-meta.md

 The need for a separate validate() method was debated.
 Such a method would check whether currently set parameters are sufficient and valid.
 But since a task would have to run validate() internally as the first step of run() to check that parameters are correct it seems there is no need for this method to be called twice.
 So parameter validation should be done inside run() and throw an exception if something is wrong with them.

+## User Input

+The need for an InputInterface was also discussed.
+It would provide a way to provide sensitive information like passwords.
+Such an interface doesn't make much sense when running from a non-CLI environment.
+But such behavior could be easily done in the automation tool itself.
+The tool would provide some way of telling it that some additional parameters must be acquired from the user before running the task.
+These parameters would be passed in the usual setParameter() way.